Our artickle is about young vs young-at-heart, spring clear-outs, repurrposing, plus a chance to win springs fur your kitty!

 They are designed and made in the UK, which is great as we are advocats of locally sourced produce.
 We love them!
 You can buy some fur your little furry friends or alternatively, if you want to come and see us play with our Twizlrz this springtime then use the discount code SPRING to get 20% off when you book online and we’ll enter you into a compurrtition to win some delivered direct to your door.
 You’ll need to use the code before the end of May and visit us before the summer solstice, which lands on Friday 21st June.
-You’ll automatically be entered into the compurrtition when you book and we’ll announce the winner early June.
+You’ll automatically be entered into the compurrtition when you book and we’ll announce the winner at the end of June.

 WANT TO HAIR MORE FROM US?